 It should never cost you money to open a bank account, whether it’s a business or personal account.
 However, there may be a minimum amount of money you are required to put in your account to open it, and many accounts have monthly service fees.

 Best Banks to Open a Business Bank Account

 While the list we cover here is far from exhaustive, it does give you a starting point in researching banks with different types of features.

 We’ll look at both online banking and banks with physical locations, as well as those that charge a monthly maintenance fee and those that have no fees.
 By the end, you should have a better sense of what you need in a business account.

 Banks with the Best Welcome Offers for Opening a Business Bank Account

 On our list of the best business checking account options are those that come with enticing account offers.
 It never hurts to put a few hundred dollars in your bank account right off the bat!

-If you’re looking for a bank with branch locations and a great welcome offer, look at the Chase Business Complete bank account.
-Not only can you manage your funds, accept payments with the QuickAccept app, and get same-day deposits at no extra charge, you also can get a $300 bonus with certain qualifying activities.
+If you’re looking for a bank with branch locations and a great welcome offer, look at the Chase Business Complete checking account.
+Not only can you manage your funds, accept payments with the QuickAccept app, and get same-day deposits at no extra charge, you also can get a $300 sign-up bonus with certain qualifying activities.

 There’s a $15 monthly service fee, but you can waive it if you maintain a $2,000 minimum daily balance or complete other qualifying activities.